-The NFL betting season is perhaps the most exciting time of the year for sports bettors.
-However, it can turn into a bit of a grind after the newness of the season wears off.
+The NFL season is perhaps the most exciting time of the year for sports bettors.
+However, it can turn into a bit of a grind after the newness wears off.
+Even experienced handicappers, who keep a close eye on NFL betting trends, can experience a slump here and there.

 One is that the trend is your friend.
 So, what does that mean for you and how can you use it to your betting advantage?
 Let’s take a closer look at NFL betting trends and find out.